Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

-\begin{proposition} There is a measure that is not a subgraph motif centrality measure relative to the induced ranking. \end{proposition}

-Let us stress that, not only artificial measures as the one employed in the proof of Proposition~\ref{pro:no-subc-measure-ranking}, but also established measures (such as $\closeness$) are {\em not} subgraph motif centrality measures relative to the induced ranking.
+As we shall see, the above question is conceptually non-trivial, i.e., there are measures that are {\em not} subgraph-based measures relative to the induced ranking.
+In particular, we will see that there are well-established measures (such as $\closeness$) that are {\em not} subgraph-based centrality measures relative to the induced ranking.
 Such inexpressibility results are shown by exploiting the tools developed towards answering Question II.